-Figure 16.
-Exposure Factors.
+This screen (Figure 16) is accessed by clicking "Exposure Factors" on the "Input" menu.
 On this screen, the user must enter appropriate exposure factors for each complete pathway.
 By default, this section contains the values corresponding to Italian guidelines (ISPRA, 2008).
 There are different exposure factor columns representing the different types of receptors that can be modeled with the software.
 These receptor types allow the user to calculate baseline risks and cleanup levels based on different physical (e.g., skin area, body weight, etc.) and exposure-related (e.g., soil ingestion rate, inhalation rate, etc.) parameters.